 A variety of long alpine or semi-alpine climbs of classic quality exist in K-country along with sport climbing areas (Wasootch, Barrier Bluffs, etc...) and popular ice climbing (Evan Thomas Creek).
 Although Yamnuska and Kid Goat are also technically in Kananaskis, they are listed separately under Bow Valley right now.
 When most people say Kananaskis, they are usually referring to heading south from the trans Canada highway.

 Drive the Trans Canada from either direction and head south

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Kananaskis:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Kananaskis:

 Featured Route For Kananaskis

 : ... : Whiteman Falls Ice/Mixed